ibexa/documentation-user/docs/image_management/edit_images.md

 You can edit the image asset's properties.
 You can also edit the image itself with the Image Editor.

+!!! note "Editing tool availability"

     The editing tools are available when you work in the Back Office of your application, for example, to:

     - browse the Media root folder of the Content Tree
     - add an image or an image asset to a content item by selecting it from a Content browser or an Image picker
     - insert an image into a [Rich Text Field](create_edit_content_items.md#edit-rich-text-fields)

 ## Edit image asset